jasonhancock/nagios-cloudstack/README.md

 ```

 The configuration file can live anywhere on the filesystem.
 You tell the plugins
 about this location via the -f parameter.
+Note that the account you use needs to
+be an admin level account.

 PNP4NAGIOS
 ----------